meyerjo/PyramidDataManagement/README.md

 ## Open
 * add favorite files, which can be displayed in other folders
 * file-based preprocessing i.e. convert pptx files to another kind of documnet which can be visualized in a presentation
-* filename specific reload option ==> change the identificator for filespecific templates to a regex string (i.e. README.md)
+* filename specific preview option ==> change the identificator for filespecific templates to a regex string (i.e. README.md)
 * allow user to add comments to a folder about comment contained
 * disable specific keys in folder/presentation view
 * user authentication